 - Pick evergreen topics.
 If you want to add more to your email than simple product descriptions, think about creating some valuable evergreen and relevant content for your audience.
 The best pieces of text, in this case, are those who manage to answer questions, the tips & tricks articles and advice that your audience can apply in their own lives or businesses.
 It’s important to aim not only at gaining new customers but also at keeping the existing one interested, considering that it costs five times as much to attract a new customer than keep an existing one.

 - Make sure the content is unique.
 People listen to different kinds of music because music makes them feel in a certain way.
 They buy specific brands of shoes for the same reasons.
 They choose things based on their ability to trigger some emotions or in any case, a rational thought that they need to buy them.
 Nothing differs when it comes to content.
-You need something unique, something to tell your audience that you did not only put an effort to this but also, that you have something of value to give them.
+You need something unique, something to tell your audience that you did not only put an effort into this but also, that you have something of value to give them.

 - Choose quality instead of quantity.
 You don’t need a novel to send a message.
 The length of your newsletter should not be a worry, as long as you remind yourself constantly that what you deliver should be of great quality and not of too much information.
 You can create very short email newsletters and still get a better ROI if your message is effective.
 Effectiveness, in this case, means that you should make your point in as few words as you can, that your texts and images are professionally composed and processed, that your style is properly adjusted for the type of audience you seek to convince to buy from you.

 - Make the content easy to read.
 There a few people who like reading long articles or big blocks of texts, especially people who you are addressing here, people who receive many another email every day and don’t have time to pay attention to all of them.
 This is why you should make sure that your message is readable and comprehensible.
-Use headings and subheadings, bullet points and highlight the most important pieces of information.
+Use headings and subheadings, bullet points, appropriate fonts, and highlight the most important pieces of information.
 Use short sentences and paragraphs and make sure you have enough white spaces.

 6. Select your delivering service